-Our newest series, “Beauty by the Decade” explores beauty trends from the past and transfers them into wearable, updated ideas for hair and makeup.
-In case you missed last week’s edition, see: Beauty by the Decade: The 1970s.
+Our newest series, "Beauty by the Decade" explores beauty trends from the past and transfers them into wearable, updated ideas for hair and makeup.
+In case you missed them, see our guides to 1970s hair and makeup, 1960s hair and makeup, and 1950s hair and makeup.

 The Roaring Twenties were a time of dancing the Charleston, The Great Gatsby, flappers, jazz, and Old Hollywood.
 They were also a time of fabulous fashion and beauty - the iconic looks of the '20s have been repeated over and over in the years since then.
 These classic beauty looks are fun to recreate, adding a touch of dramatic Old Hollywood to your modern day routine.

-Whether you have a ’20s party to go to or just want to add some Old Hollywood glam to your look, below are some tips and ideas to help you take a trip back to the ’20s and recreate the classic beauty looks of the decade.
+Whether you have a '20s party to go to or just want to add some Old Hollywood glam to your look, below is a guide to the makeup and hair trends of the 1920s, plus how to get a 1920s beauty look at home.

 Bobbed hair with finger waves was extremely popular in the 1920s.
 Louise Brooks, Clara Bow, and Marion Davies, considered the "it girls" of their time, were all pioneers of this look.